jesus-borja/learning-git/README.md

 ## git merge `<branch>`
 This command tries to unify the actual branch (the one you are in) and the branch with the given name.

+## Delete branch

+Once we've finished our features or fixes in a branch, and as they usually aren't reused we should  delete them.
+That's done whith the command `git branch -d <branch-name>`